Garden County girls, Potter-Dix boys get wins in basketball doubleheader

 It was the second meeting between the teams in a span of a few weeks.
 Potter Dix beat Garden County 59-50 back on Jan.
 20th.

-Both teams would come out hot and trade jabs in the first quarter with four lead changes.
+Both teams came out hot and traded jabs in the first quarter with four lead changes.
 The Coyotes would hit a late layup for a 12-11 lead.

 The Eagles stingy defense kept Potter-Dix off the scoreboard for the first six minutes of the quarter.